Negrenses

 The Negrenses (/nəˈɡɹɛnseɪ/; /hil/) are the native cultural group of the Philippine provinces of Negros Occidental, Negros Oriental and Siquijor.

 Overview

-Negrense (English: Negrese; Hiligaynon and Cebuano: Negrosanon or Buglasnon) identity is closely intertwined with the history and culture of Negros and Siquijor, the latter which had been part of Negros Oriental until 1971.
+Negrense (English: Negrense; Hiligaynon and Cebuano: Negrosanon or Buglasnon) identity is closely intertwined with the history and culture of Negros and Siquijor, the latter which had been part of Negros Oriental until 1971.
 This identity first emerged in the 19th century when Spanish-speaking migrant landowners – mostly but not exclusively from Panay, Cebú and Bohol – and their families started to develop and strengthen an independent, common identity tied neither to ethnicity nor language but rather to the land.

 History

 Precolonial period

 Negros was originally known as Buglas, an old Visayan word meaning "cut off".
 The original natives of the island are the Ati Negritos, from where the island would later derive its name after an expedition of Castilian conquistadors in April 1565 came in contact with the Ati in what is now the town of Ilog.

 Southern Negros – in particular, Candoni – came to be settled by precolonial migrants from the island of Panay.
 These came to be known as the Negrense highlanders (Hiligaynon and Cebuano: bukidnong Buglasnon or Magahat).
 A second wave of migrants from Panay came to inhabit the northwestern portion of the island; they are known today as the Panayan highlanders (Hiligaynon and Cebuano: bukidnong Panaynon or Suludnon), who continue to reside on Panay as well as on Negros.